 Capillary action is an exciting part of science and can be hands-on and engaging for kids.
 Learn what capillary action is with our simple definition below.
-Check out these fun science experiments demonstrating capillary action to try at home or in the classroom.
-As always, you’ll find fantastic and easy to do science experiments at the tip of your fingers.
+Check out these fun science experiments demonstrating capillary action at home or in the classroom.
+Easy to do science experiments at the tip of your fingers.

 capillary action activities for kidsPin